imagej/imagej.github.io/_pages/Logging.md

 ## How does logging work in Fiji?

 The [Fiji](Fiji "wikilink") distribution of ImageJ is a more complicated beast, because it ships many plugins, each of which may do its own thing with respect to logging.
-Rather than [herd cats](wikipedia_Herding_cats "wikilink"), Fiji simply ships each plugin's required logging framework so that it can function unimpeded.
+Rather than {% include wikipedia title='Herding cats' text='herd cats'%}, Fiji simply ships each plugin's required logging framework so that it can function unimpeded.

 However, ultimately, the Fiji distribution needs to ship one, and *only* one, SLF4J binding; otherwise, SLF4J-based logging does not function properly.
 As of this writing, Fiji ships the [logback-classic](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22logback-classic%22) binding, meaning that SLF4J-based logging can be [configured in all the usual Logback ways](http://logback.qos.ch/manual/configuration.html).
 Fiji ships a default Logback configuration in the [scijava-config](http://maven.imagej.net/index.html#nexus-search;gav~org.scijava~scijava-config) library, which sends `INFO` level events to stdout, and more serious levels (`WARN`, `ERROR` and `FATAL`) to stderr.
 If you want to override the configuration, you will need to delete or modify that JAR file, replacing the `logback.xml` with one of your own design.
 The reason `logback-classic` was chosen is because the [Bio-Formats](Bio-Formats "wikilink") project explicitly depends on it; rather than work around that, Fiji goes with the flow and converges on the same dependency.